kadena-io/devnet/README.md

 ## Stratum Server

 Note that stratum server support is yet experimental.
-It can be enable via the docker compose `--profile stratum` flag.
+It can be enabled via the docker compose `--profile stratum` flag.
 The stratum port is exposed on the host at port number 1917.